Redefining Intelligence

 From Anthropocentric to Relational AI-Species Communication

-What if the barrier to communicating with other species isn't their lack of language—but our own undeveloped awareness?
+What if the barrier to communicating with other species isn't our ability to “decode” their language—but our way of relating to interspecies intelligence?

-For over two decades, I've practiced and facilitated interspecies communication through presence, through the heart.
+For over two decades, I've practiced and facilitated interspecies communication through integrating the mind through presence, through the heart.
 What I've learned is simple: we already have the capacity to connect with other species.
 The barrier isn't technological—it's perceptual.

 Now, as AI research accelerates toward "decoding animal language," I'm proposing a different question: